ratwolfzero/hopalong_python/README.md

 <br />
 <br />
-Performance optimization by using the Numba @njit (nopython=true) decorator for trajectory calculation and trajectory image generation
+Performance optimization by using the Numba @njit (nopython=true) decorator for trajectory calculation and trajectory image generation this is really a revelation in terms of speed!

+Faking performance by dummy (pre)-compiling @njit decorated functions before user input lol...
 <br />
 <br />
 <br />